mongodb/mongo-java-driver/README.md

 Patch 4.x.y increments (such as 4.0.0 -> 4.0.1, 4.1.1 -> 4.1.2, etc) will occur for bug fixes only and will always be binary compatible with prior patch releases of the same minor release branch.

+#### @Alpha

+APIs marked with the `@Alpha` annotation at the class, method or field level are in the early stages of development, subject to incompatible changes, or even removal, in a future release and may lack some intended features.
+These APIs may be unstable, have potential performance implications as development progresses, and is exempt from any compatibility guarantees made by its containing library.

+It is inadvisable for <i>applications</i> to use Alpha APIs in production environments and for <i>libraries</i> (which get included on users' CLASSPATHs, outside the library developers' control) to depend on these APIs.
+Alpha APIs are intended for <b>experimental purposes</b> only.

 #### @Beta

 APIs marked with the `@Beta` annotation at the class or method level are subject to change.
 They can be modified in any way, or even